As part of your ACLS training, you’ll be asked to manage Bradycardia in skill stations. Let’s learn about bradycardia.

-When the heart rate goes below 50 beats per minute, we can label it as bradycardia.
+When the heart rate goes below 50 beats per minute, we can call it as bradycardia.

 Bradycardia can be a sinus bradycardia or one of the heart blocks.